There are usually a number of different soil layers underneath a house.

 Based on our experiences throughout Ontario, here are three "fixes" that we do NOT recommend:

 The house is placed on temporary supports while the foundation is excavated and replaced.
-This is expensive, time-consuming, and extremely disruptive process.
+This is an expensive, time-consuming, and extremely disruptive process.

 To completely replace your home's foundation, the soil will have to be removed from around the perimeter and your house will be jacked up and placed on temporary supports.